qdrant/landing_page/qdrant-landing/content/blog/embedding-model-questions.md

 ---
-title: "Choosing the Right Embedding Model for Your RAG Application"
+title: "What's the Best Embedding Model for Your RAG Application?"
-short_description: "FastEmbed and Qdrant provide a fast and performant option for your AI Application"
+short_description: "FastEmbed and Qdrant provide a fast and performant option for your AI Application."
-description: "Why aren't you using FastEmbed?"
+description: "FastEmbed and Qdrant provide a fast and performant option for your AI Application."
-social_preview_image: /blog/embedding-model-questions/social_preview.png
+preview_image: /blog/embedding-model-questions/social_preview.png
 weight: -40
 author: Thierry Damiba
 author_link: https://x.com/thierrypdamiba